Shure Logo.png

 Transform Baseball Broadcast Audio with the DCA901

-The Shure DCA901 broadcast microphone array captures what traditional microphones cannot.
-From intelligible conversations behind second base to complete play sequences at first, it gives engineers control that was previously impossible, delivering fans a richer, more authentic experience.
+The Shure DCA901 broadcast microphone array captures baseball broadcast audio that traditional microphones cannot.
+From intelligible conversations behind second base to complete play sequences at first base, the DCA901 gives broadcast engineers precise control over infield audio capture, delivering a richer and more immersive experience for fans.

 Move beyond snapshots.
 Capture the full sequence.